swaggest/go-code-builder/README.md

 ### `x-generate`

 A `boolean` value to control whether property should be added to generated `struct`.
-Property with `"x-generate": true` will be skipped.
+Property with `"x-generate": false` will be skipped.
 If `GoBuilder` option `requireXGenerate` is set to `true` only properties with `"x-generate": true` will be generated.

 ## CLI Tool